MaDHouSe79/mh-cashasitem/readme.md

 # NOTE you need coding experience.
 - This is not just a plug and play script, you need some coding experience to install this script.
+- Don't ask questions that are already in the readme files, you already have an answer...

 # Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)